prismofeverything/schmetterling/README.md

 ## Caveats

 Schmetterling uses java debugging tools, so you must have the JDK installed, not just the JRE.
+Also, it seems on Java 7 this jar is no longer in the classpath.
 If you get an exception like:

     Exception in thread "main" java.lang.ClassNotFoundException: com.sun.jdi.Bootstrap

-You will know you have failed.
+you will have to set an environment variable that points Schmetterling at the current location of your tools.jar:

+    export JAVA_TOOLS_JAR=/path/to/tools/jar/on/your/system/tools.jar

 Also, if you trigger an exception in the process being debugged (by a mistyping a local or just a compounding error) this creates a paradox in spacetime where